fouzan2/Note-Taking/README.md

 ### 4. Environment Setup

-Create a `.env` file in the project root based on `env.development.example`.
+Create a `.env.development` file in the project root based on `.env.development.example`.

 ### 5. Database Setup